philc/book-notes/7 powers - hamilton helmer.md

     cash-generator, despite the best efforts of competitors.
 If you possess none of these, your business is at risk."
-  * "Competitors can easily mimic the improvements yielded by operational excellence, eventually arbitraging out the valeu to the business."
+  * "Competitors can easily mimic the improvements yielded by operational excellence, eventually arbitraging out the value to the business."
   * Netflix had counter-positioning power against Blockbuster when it was in the DVD business.
 But it had no power in the streaming business, despite being a first mover, and competent.
 "Operational excellence is not a strategy."